evoth/ADS1256-pi-hat/README.md

 A simple PCB to interface up to four load cells with a Raspberry Pi using [this HiLetgo ADS1256 board](https://www.amazon.com/HiLetgo-ADS1256-Acquisition-Precision-Collecting/dp/B09KGXC44Q) and four [JST S4B-XH-A connectors](https://www.digikey.com/en/products/detail/jst-sales-america-inc/S4B-XH-A/1651041).
 Includes solder bridges to select separate data lines (DRDY, CS, PDWN) when connecting two boards at the same time.

-This board will be used to facilitate high-speed data acquisition for rocket motor test fires, interfacing with multiple load cells and possibly a pressure transducer (PT).
-Data acquisition is a key responsibility of the Knights Experimental Rocketry (KXR) Launch Test Infrastructure (LTI) team, which provides test stands and data for multiple teams within KXR.
+This board will be used to facilitate high-speed data acquisition for rocket motor static fires, interfacing with multiple load cells and possibly a pressure transducer (PT).
+Data acquisition is a key responsibility of the Knights Experimental Rocketry (KXR) Launch Test Infrastructure (LTI) team, which provides test stands and data for multiple rocketry teams within KXR.

-Since this is only the third PCB I've ever designed (I'm a CS major with only self-taught electronics knowledge), there are certainly improvements to be made.
+Since this is the third PCB I've ever designed (I'm a CS major with only self-taught electronics knowledge), there are certainly improvements to be made.
 Ground plane, separate analog ground, sources of noise, and filtering for analog lines would be good areas of learning for a future version of this board.

 ## Files